 When is move-in for Spring Semester 2016?

 Current students may return to campus Sunday, January 10th, 2016 at 10 a.m.
 New students and transfers will move-in on Sunday, January 10th, 2016 at 1:00 p.m.

 Where do I go to check in?

-First, complete your WOW check-in and Clearance process.
-WOW check-in will be located on the CUI Center Patio.
+First, complete your SOAR check-in and Clearance process.
+SOAR check-in will be located on the CUI Center Patio.
 Once you complete Clearance, visit the Housing table on the CU Center Patio to get your housing assignment and an escort down to the Sigma Square Conference Room, one of our residence hall lounges, where you will pick up your key, meet an RA or two, and be shown to your new home.

 Can I check in early?

 Unfortunately we are unable to accommodate early move-ins due to cleaning and inspections that occur before residents return to campus.
 Exceptions to this rule would be students involved in University approved athletics or organizations that have previous approvals.